-Objective: Maintain a minimum stubble height of 4 to 6 inches for herbaceous riparian vegetation, based on ecological site potential.
+Objective: Maintain a minimum stubble height of 10-15 centimeters (4-6 inches) for herbaceous riparian vegetation, based on ecological site potential.

 Objective: Achieve a woody species average height class of greater than 1.0 to 2.0 meters, based on site potential.